sergirovira/Iterative-methods-for-solving-linear-systems-of-equations/README.md

 ##README##

-The following methods are included in this repository:
+The following files are included in this repository:

+#iterativeMethods.c#

+It contains the following methods

 - Jacobi
 - Gauss-Seidel
 - Successive over-relaxation
-- Steepest descent

-These are NOT general methods for linear systems of equations.
-Read the comments in the code in order to adapt the code to your linear system.
+A concrete example has been implemented, in order to adapt to you linear system read the comments in the code.

+#steepestDescent.c#

+It implements the iteravive method steepest descent.

+#functions.c#

+It contains different functions which help with computation and vector visualization.